-Healing Politics is pleased to announce the inaugural Campaign School for Nurses & Midwives to be held May 24 – 27, 2023
+Healing Politics is pleased to announce the 2024 Campaign School for Nurses & Midwives to be held June 5-8.

-The Campaign School will be hosted by Polis: Center for Politics at Duke University’s Sanford School of Public Policy in Durham, NC.
-Durham is well-served by Raleigh-Durham International Airport (RDU) with 350+ daily flights.
-Hotel recommendations will be added soon.
+The Candidate School will be hosted by Polis: Center for Politics at Duke University's Sanford School of Public Policy in Durham, NC.

-Applications open December 1st.
+Applications will open on January 15th.
 Healing Politics seeks to build a diverse group representing geographic, political, racial, cultural, and socioeconomic diversity.
-Apply now!

-Attendance will be limited to 50 participants in order to allow practical, hands-on training and access to our expert faculty.
+Attendance will be limited to 35 to allow practical, hands-on training and access to our expert faculty.

-**Fundraising is an important part of any campaign and it is a substantial part of the Campaign School’s curriculum.
-Have no fear, our campaign experts will teach you everything you need to know.
-You still may not love it, but we will ensure that you’re more comfortable doing it!
-In the interest of practical, hands-on learning and to keep tuition costs down, we will ask every attendee to put their new skills to work and raise $200 within 30 days of completing the Campaign School.
-This money will be put to good use to sustain the Campaign School.
+**Fundraising is an important part of any campaign, and it is part of the Campaign School curriculum – you may not love it, but you’ll learn how to be more comfortable doing it!
+In the interest of practical, hands-on learning and to keep tuition costs down, we will ask every attendee to put their new skills to work and raise $200 of their tuition.
+This money will be put to good use to sustain the Candidate School.